bia-technologies/statsbit/Readme.md

 ## Requirements

 Statsbit requires Postgres with the Timescale extension.
-We run It on Postgres 11 and 12 and Timescale 1.7.4.
+We run It on Postgres 11 and 12 with Timescale 1.7.4.
 I'm going to support Timescale 2.0 too.

 Also, every NewRelic agent requires a valid SSL certificate for the backend.